mondora/handbook/README.md

 ## Code of ethics

 The Code of ethics is the basis for ethical decision making in the conduct of professional work.
-Some words and phrases in a code of ethics can be subject to varying interpretations, and that any ethical principle may conflict with other ethical principles in specific situations.
+Some words and phrases in the code of ethics can be subject to varying interpretations, and any ethical principle may conflict with other ethical principles in specific situations.
 Questions related to ethical conflicts can best be answered by thoughtful consideration of fundamental principles, rather than reliance on detailed regulations.

 ### 1. General responsibilities and policies